Odaimoko/CS132-Project-Banking-System/README.md

 ## How to run GUI

 Run your matlab and change directory to `ui`.
-Type
+Run

 ```
-run
+path
 ```

+and this will prepare the PATH for the project.

-and then a window like the following will pop up.
+Run `UI_Clerk_exported`, and then a window like the following will pop up.
 This GUI serves as the actions a clerk can take at the counter.

 ![image-20190513195900070](assets/image-20190513195900070.png)